Parsley Power: Green Smoothie Recipe

 1/4 tsp green leaf stevia powder (optional for extra sweetness)

-- Blend the water and flax seeds in a Vita-Mix or other high speed blender.
+- Blend water and flax seeds in Vita-Mix, or other high speed blender.

-- Let this mixture sit while you wash and prepare the other ingredients.
+- Let mixture sit while you prepare the other ingredients.

-- Add in the other ingredients and blend until smooth and creamy.
+- Add in the other ingredients and blend until creamy.

-- Taste and add in more of anything that your taste-buds desire.
+- Taste and add more of anything that your taste-buds desire.

-- Store in the fridge in a sealed glass jar for up to 3 days.
+- Store in fridge in a sealed glass jar for up to 3 days.

-- Replenish gut flora with the contents of 2 probiotic capsules for strong immunity and digestion.
-A splash of probiotic-rich liquids like coconut kefir or InnergyBiotic make health-promoting additions too.
+- Replenish your gut flora with the contents of 2 probiotic capsules.
+This small act can strengthen immunity and digestion.
+You can also add in a splash of probiotic coconut kefir or InnergyBiotic.

-- Thicken things up with young coconut pudding – green smoothie in a bowl!
+- Thicken things up with coconut pudding …. smoothie in a bowl 🙂

-- Add a scoop of collagen peptides or sunflower seeds (soak first) to increase the protein.
+- Add collagen peptides or sunflower seeds (soaked) for more protein.

-- Pomegranate give a touch of sweet expansiveness to this alkaline, vegetable smoothie.
-Ideally, fruit is best eaten alone on empty stomach for optimal food combining, but seems to be fine combined with raw leafy greens.
-If pomegranate is too sweet for you (i.e. causes yeast flare) leave out and add more stevia.
+- Pomegranate gives a sweet expansiveness to this otherwise alkaline smoothie.
+Ideally, fruit is best eaten alone on empty stomach for optimal food combining, yet does fine when combined with raw leafy greens.
+If pomegranate causes yeast flares and the like then leave this out and add in more stevia.

 - Looking for more fat?
-Add in cold-pressed flax oil or soy lecithin.
+Add cold-pressed flax oil or soy lecithin.

-*I like to add a pinch of mineral-rich sea salt to my smoothie to boost flavor, stimulate lymphatic system, replenish electrolytes, aid digestion, and help my body access energy.
-I do not recommend common table salt which is often heated to extreme temperatures, iodized, bleached, processed, and refined.
+*I like to add a pinch of sea salt to smoothies for a flavor boost and to stimulate lymphatic system, replenish electrolytes, aid digestion, and help my body access energy.
+Common table salt is not recommended as is often heated to extreme temperatures, iodized, bleached, processed, and refined.